octimot/StoryToolkitAI/README.md

 ### Render Markers to Clips
 This will render to H.264 the entire duration of the markers of a certain color.
 Same as above, it only works for markers from the opened timeline.

-### Timeline Navigation via Transcript
-For now, clicking on the transcript segments (phrases) will simply move the playhead to the respective timecode.

-### Resolve Playhead to Transcript Sync
-The tool highlights the transcript words at the current timecode in Resolve.
-To activate this function, simply press "sync" in the transcription window and the words will be highlighted each time the playhead stops moving in Resolve.

-_Note: we found some issues when synching timelines that have a frame rate of 23.976fps because of a bug in the Resolve API.
-Unfortunately, the synching of these timelines might drift until Blackmagic solves the bug._

-### Transcript Word Search
-Once a transcript is loaded, a basic search function will let you find words in the transcript and show you their position.
-Once you find what you're looking for, simply clicking the phrase will move the Resolve playhead to the respective timecode.

 ---